mmlab-aueb/selectshare-wot/README.md

 ## About
 This is a Web of Things (WoT) gateway implementation that uses the W3C WoT implementation, [Eclipse Thingweb node-wot](https://www.thingweb.io), which is an official reference implementation of the WoT Interaction Model.

-Our implementation can be used for interacting with Things provided by Plegma Labs and domX.
+Currently, our implementation includes two Thing Descriptions (TDs) that are used for interacting with Things provided by Plegma Labs and domX through transcoders.
+However, anyone can include the TD that corresponds to her Things, in order to interact with them.
 Our implementation is currently used by the [SelectShare](https://mm.aueb.gr/projects/selectshare) project.

 ## Prerequisites